 This chapter is about how you can resolve your concerns, questions, complaints and claims about the mental health care and treatment you have received, and about other services you might receive that may or may not be related to your The term mental health condition is a broad term that refers to symptoms that may be caused by life events, genetic factors or birth defects.
-They can be temporary or lifelong and include mood, anxiety, personality, psychotic and compulsive disorders.
-It includes, but is not limited to those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW)..
+This condition can be temporary, episodic or lifelong.
+A mental health condition can include mood, anxiety, personality, psychotic and compulsive disorders.
+It includes, but is not limited to, those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW).
+More.

 You can then read about which organisations deal with specific complaints and the complaints options that are available.